Skip to main content Skip to accessibility

 In 2023, Jersey emitted 357,626 tCO2eq.
 This is roughly 3.5 tCO2eq per person.
 Between 1990 and 2023, emissions in Jersey decreased by 48%.
 This reduction is largely due to a decrease in emissions from energy supply.

-Transport sector emissions accounts for 43% of total emissions in the 2023 inventory.
+Transport sector emissions account for 43% of total emissions in the 2023 inventory.
 Car fuel use was the biggest source of carbon dioxide emissions, accounting for 26% of all emissions.
 Between 1990 and 2023, emissions in the transport sector decreased by 23%.

 Emissions from the agriculture sector have reduced by 32% from 1990 to 2023.
 The largest agriculture emissions source in 2023 was from raising animals for meat and milk.